Getting an Interview

-I applied online and the process took 4+ weeks – interviewed at Marine Corps Community Services Camp Pendleton in March 2013.
+I applied online.
+The process took 4+ weeks – interviewed at Marine Corps Community Services Camp Pendleton (Camp Pendleton, CA) in March 2013.

-The process took 2 weeks – interviewed at Marine Corps Community Services Camp Pendleton in May 2009.
+The process took 2 weeks – interviewed at Marine Corps Community Services Camp Pendleton (Camp Pendleton, CA) in May 2009.

 A lot of tell us about....strengths, weaknesses, goals, what would you do if...? typ questions